Ernest-Yoyowah/Ernest-Yoyowah/README.md

 - 🎓 &nbsp; Studying Software Engineering at the Ghana Communication Trchnology University.
 - 💼 &nbsp; Currently working as a Software Engineering Intern at GCTU - University Relations.
 - 🌱 &nbsp; Learning more about Software Engineering, Front-End Development and Principles Of UX/UI.
-- 🔧 &nbsp;  Pursuing hobbies/side hustles as a keyboardist🎹 and an IT support provider💻.
+- 🔧 &nbsp;  Pursuing hobbies/side hustles as a keyboardist🎹 and an IT support provider.

 <h3> 🛠 &nbsp;Tech Stack</h3>